hhktony/vsftpd_conf/README.md

 ```
 The odd number line is user name,

-The even number line is user name.
+The even number line is user password.

 End with .r is read only